102-30 Using Stock Market Orders & Limit Orders For Better Trading

 • The trailing stop remains 10% behind the stock price.

 • On day five, the stock falls, but the trailing stop does not.
-It remains at 10% behind the previous high since initiation.
+It remains at 10% behind the previous high since its initiation.

 • On day 6, the stock continued higher.